carlobuccisano/My-Website/content/_index.md

 I'm a PhD student at the [Orsay Mathematics Department](https://www.imo.universite-paris-saclay.fr/en/), part of [Paris-Saclay University](https://www.universite-paris-saclay.fr/en).
 I work under the supervision of [Benjamin Hennion](https://www.imo.universite-paris-saclay.fr/~hennion/) and [Emanuele Macrì](https://www.imo.universite-paris-saclay.fr/~macri/).

-I work in derived algebraic geometry, a subject that mixed homotopy theory with algebraic geometry.
-More specifically, my present work focuses on *derived* D-modules, an extension of classical algebraic D-modules to derived scheme which remembers and exploits the additional derived information.
-I use tools like (derived) Lie algebroids, ind-coherent sheaves, $\infty$-categories etc.
+I work in derived algebraic geometry, a relatively new subject that mixes homotopy theory with algebraic geometry.
+More specifically, my present work focuses on *derived* D-modules, an extension of classical algebraic D-modules to derived schemes which remembers and exploits the additional derived information.
+I use tools like (derived) Lie algebroids, ind-coherent sheaves and \(\infty\)-categories, among others.

 I am interested and willing to learn, more generally, several other aspects of homotopy theory.